 Free things to do in April

-Contrary to popular belief, you don't have to spend a fortune in order to visit some of Chicago's best museums and cultural institutions.
+You don't have to spend a fortune in order to visit some of Chicago's best museums and cultural institutions.
 If you're willing to plan ahead, you can take in masterpieces at the Art Institute or gaze at tropical fish while strolling through Shedd Aquarium without spending a dime.
-You'll need to be an Illinois resident to take advantage of many of these offers, but that's one of the perks of living in Chicago.
-RECOMMENDED: Complete guide to Chicago museums
+You'll need to be an Illinois resident to take advantage of many of these offers, but that's just one of the perks of living in Chicago.

 Christopher Piatt hosts this weekly "live magazine," a cavalcade of culture, politics and wit featuring journalists, actors, comedians and musicians offering idiosyncratic reports on the news of the day.
 Head to Uptown's iconic Green Mill for a Saturday afternoon of drinks, hot takes and laughs.

 On the second Friday of each month, The Chicago Arts District hosts 2nd Fridays Gallery Night, a series of receptions at the galleries and artists' studios centered around South Halsted Street, beginning at 1711 and ending at 2005 South Halsted Street.
 Pick up a map at the information center at 1945 South Halsted Street and visit the creative spaces free of charge as they open their doors to showcase an exciting display of art and artists from Chicago and beyond.